FossMec/Welcome/README.md

 * You need to learn Java, there is no way around it
 * Android part encompasses learning XML for the app design, understanding concepts of Android and using said concepts programmatically with Java
-* Beginners should probably use an IDE (PraneethVT preferred Android Studio over Eclipse)
+* Beginners should probably use an IDE (We prefer Android Studio over Eclipse)
 * Building your first app is time-consuming: it won't happen overnight.
 This is not a project for those looking for a fast result
 * When stuck on a problem (which will inevitably happen), turn to Stack Overflow.
 If no luck there, look to the Android Subreddit where there is a helpful community